 Drawing has such a direct relationship with the body, the materials, and the space it occupies.
 During these sessions you will be given plenty of space to work in, using the floor, wall, tables and anything in between!
 The studio will become your own temporary studio laboratory for the day.
 The emphasis will be on process rather than product, learning to trust your intuition as you develop your own personal project over the year.

-The first term will include a series of materials based workshops to get things moving, including 3d and larger scale work.
+The focus of this years course will be light.
+There will be four tutors to guide and inspire you: Katie Sollohub, Emily Ball and Betsy Dadd, Lydia CS.
+Each term will include a series of materials based workshops including simple animation.
 As the course progresses you may start to apply given exercises to your own themes and ideas, with more time given for peer group discussion and one to one tutorials.
 Each student will have the opportunity to present their ongoing work to the group in the later half of the course.
-There will also be visiting tutors and lunchtime artists talks.
 The lasting effect of this course is to encourage you to think a little differently about your practice, acknowledge the physical relationship of the body to your work, and engage in your creative practice in an intuitive and experimental way.
-It might be the perfect time for you to step out of your know practices, put those colour charts down, and pick up a muddy stick, wave it about a bit, and see what happens!
+It might be the perfect time for you to step out of your known practices and see what happens!